 Wait time: specify how long it takes for a key pair to take effect.
 Trend Micro Email Security starts to count the wait time once if finds the public key in the DNS.

-Key pair: click Generate to generate a key pair.
+Key pair: select a key length and click Generate to generate a key pair.

 Use the generated DNS TXT record name and DNS TXT record value to publish the key pair to your DNS server.